 Typically, a three-year contract is first with the title of assistant professor.
 Two or three years later comes a review and if reappointed, the new title is an associate professor (sometimes accompanied by tenure).
 After three or more years, another assessment for promotion will come for the position of full professor.

 During evaluations, teaching and research are the most important aspects, but service is also discussed.
-This includes contributions on committees, outreach efforts, and others.
+This includes contributions to committees, outreach efforts, and others.

 As a teacher at a liberal arts college, the first two years will be about finding your style and developing your teaching rhythm.
 It is extremely important for all teachers, but especially those who are just starting out, to engage with students and make time for them.
 They will be the main evaluators and their success in class will reflect on you.